-Isle of Pines is not the most written about island on the St. Lawrence River by any means.
-Its documented history is rather limited with regards to the usual suspects: early newspapers and books written at the height of the Gilded Age; what does exist is nevertheless interesting.
+Isle of Pines is not the most written-about island on the St. Lawrence River.
+Its documented history is rather limited regarding the usual suspects: early newspapers and books written at the height of the Gilded Age; what does exist is nevertheless interesting.

-The earliest history regarding Isle of Pines was found in an article published April 23, 1919’s Watertown Daily Times–
+The earliest history regarding the Isle of Pines was found in an article published on April 23, 1919 in the Watertown Daily Times–

 But little of authentic history for more than eighty years back is known.
 It was about that time that the United States government established the first light house station on one of the group (of islands off Fishers Landing) that soon afterward was managed by Bill Johnston, the leader of the band of rough and ready frontiersmen that burned the steamer Robert Peel in 1838.